-But let's start at the beginning, one day earlier, in Cosenza.
-In this typical Calabrian regional town, Demetrio Stancati and his wife Flaviana give us a very warm and extremely hospitable welcome.
-You quickly realise that you are dealing with a visionary, energetic man, a down-to-earth intellectual, a mixture of countryman and fine spirit.
+But let's start at the beginning, a day earlier, in Cosenza.
+In this typical Calabrian regional town, Demetrio Stancati and his wife Flaviana welcome us very warmly and extremely hospitably.
+You quickly realize that you are dealing with a visionary, energetic man, an intellectual with down-to-earth qualities, a mixture of countryman and fine spirit.
 From the first moment, his passion and love for the land is immediately palpable, as is his extensive knowledge of history and wine.
-He believes these two are inextricably linked and central to understanding what he is currently trying to achieve in the region.
+In his opinion, these two are inseparable and central in understanding what he currently wants to achieve in the region.
 "Our land and the old wine tradition with its original varieties are the basis of our future.
 They are unique, and we must take care of them and we can be proud of them."
-When he walks through the streets of Cosenza - there is no other way to describe his walk - he is greeted reverently from all sides, "buona sera Presidente" is said every few meters.
+When he walks through the streets of Cosenza - there is no other way to describe his walk - ,he is greeted reverently from all sides, "buona sera Presidente" is said every few meters.
 He has made a great impact on the microeconomy of the region, but above all on the self-confidence of the people; his enthusiasm is contagious.
-His chosen favourite is the Magliocco, and he has even founded his own academy to protect and honour it.
+His chosen favorite is the Magliocco, and he has even founded his own academy to protect and honor it.
 His commitment and drive do the whole region good in its soul, and for this the Presidente is revered.

-He found his destiny and his wine rather late.
-According to the family tradition, Stancati studied medicine and was in the middle of a promising medical career.
+He found his purpose and his wine rather late.
+In accordance with family tradition, Stancati studied medicine and was in the middle of a promising medical career.
 But he did not want to practice the profession.
-He much preferred to be outdoors, in the fields and in the vineyards.
-In the nineties, he decided to revamp his nonno's small estate in the hills of Bisignano.
-He invested a lot, extended roads, created plots and, above all, he nurtured his autochthonous vines.
+He much preferred to be outdoors, in the fields and vineyards.
+In the 1990s, he decided to revamp his nonno's small estate in the hills of Bisignano.
+He invested a lot, extended roads, created plots and, above all, nurtured his autochthonous vines.
 And he made wine.
 Excellent wine from these same old varieties.
-So we have to go there, to Serracavallo, where his vines and his passion are rooted.
+So we must go there, to Serracavallo, where his vines and his passion are rooted.

 Here the Presidente becomes reverent and also somewhat philosophical, he speaks of respect for nature, of not disturbing plant communities because they are symbiotically connected, on many levels.
 "You grow together, you breathe together, you feed together, you nourish each other.
 These substances also flow into the wine.
 All of this takes time.
 Having time is important, so we pay respect to the vines.
 Also by harvesting everything by hand, in several passes if necessary."
 On the inviting terrace with a dream view, we are finally served the much talked about, pure Magliocco.
 The landlord proudly pours his Vigna Savuco, with a round fruit flavor of red berries, an impeccable structure in the background, and yet quaffable and smooth.
 One of many other trouvailles from Serracavallo's cellars that leave you wanting more.
 At vini di Calabria, territorio in bottiglie.